A categorification of combinatorial Auslander-Reiten quivers: Categories associated with commutation classes

 Now, let us prove the theorem.
-Since $\bm{i}$ can be extended to a reduced word for the longest element $w_0$ (this follows, for example, from \cite[p.
+Since $\bm{i}$ can be extended to a reduced word for the longest element $w_0$ (this follows, e.g., from \cite[p.
 158, Corollaire 3]{Bourbaki}), we can assume that $t = N$ and $w = w_0$.
 By the previous paragraph, we will finish the proof once we show that

 Indeed, by applying $T_{i_{k-1}}^{-1}\dotsb T_{i_2}^{-1}T_{i_1}^{-1}$ on both sides, this is equivalent to